 Open to all older adults.

-Provides driver companions to transport and accompany older adults to and from medical appointments, shopping centres, grocery stores, the bank, or social events and gatherings.
+Provides driver companions to transport and accompany older adults to and from medical appointments, shopping centres, grocery stores, the bank, cottages, social events or family and friend's homes.

 Stoney Creek Seniors Outreach Services